JudgeGroovyman/JudgeGroovyman.github.io/Amps.md

 2. $350 Two Notes Torpedo C.A.B - Probably perfect to use with an 'amp in a pedal' it is not an attenuator but a flexible professional speaker and IR cabinet sim.
 The CAB may be to ampify a pedalboard only rig.
 28. $200 JOYO Cab Box  (Cab Modeling + IR, 3rd party IR )
 35. Two Notes Torpedo Wall of Sound (Free trial with 2 free IRs)
-36. $300 BluGuitar BluBOX (IR, 16cabs, custom mic positions, XLR and Line out, Line in, Speaker passthrough, no custom IR)
+36. $300 BluGuitar BluBOX (IR, 16cabs, custom mic positions, XLR and Line out, Line in, no custom IR, Speaker passthrough is a unique feature, this means you can put this in line with your speaker (or cleverly with your load) and listen to your amp sound through headphones)
 37. $169 DigiTech CabDryVR (IR, 14 cabs, Two independent speaker simulations.
 Guitar or bass, No Attenuation)